tabarra/txAdmin/docs/dev_notes.md

     - [x] server stop/restart
         - change to `admin request`
 - [x] separate "announcements" and "dm" permissions
-- [x] rewrite `cleanPlayerName` to better deal with empty names, and better detect invisible characters
-- [ ] apply `cleanPlayerName` to the ingame menu playerlist
 - [ ] add "this player is banned until: xxx" to the player modal
 - [ ] track channel of last console output, and if it's different prefix a `\n`
 - [ ] add more menu keybinds